Updated: 4 days ago

 It was tough seeing her look so depressed in interviews, because I remember feeling the same way at her age.

 My teenage years were a troubling time, but in the past 5 years, I've discovered resources that have helped me become happier and healthier.
-Along the way, I've been collecting the best advice and success strategies for my upcoming book for Gen-Z, If I Were Your Daughter.
+Along the way, I've been collecting the best advice and success strategies for my book for Gen-Z, It's the Depression for Me.

 I believe that everyone has the ability to change their life.
 And in this one interview, Billie Eilish shows how that really is possible.